gnosis/dex-open-solver/README.md

 The objective function being optimized here is disregarded utility (2u - umax) over all orders (same as in the standard solver).

-Only the base constraints are taken into account:
+Currently these constraints are taken into account:

 * limit exchange rates
 * limit sell prices
 * uniform clearing price
 * token balance

-meaning that there are many which are ignored, such as:

 * Sell amount <= account balance
 * Min buy/sell amount > 10000

+and these are ignored:

 * Max selected orders <= 30
 * Economic viability
-* etc, etc

-Trying to integrate these was not attempted yet.
-It might turn out that it can be done for some of them without loosing optimality guarantees, but I wouldn't bet on that.
+They will be integrated soon.

 ## Status

-All this is very early WIP.
+All this is still early WIP.
 Comments are missing and bugs are likely.
 Code was tested using the small instances in `data/` *exclusively*.

 ## Running

 For help on all options:
 ```
-python -m src.main -h
+python -m src.match -h
 ```

 Running example:
 ```
-python -m src.main solver_greedy/data/token_pair-1-1-1.json token0 token1
+python -m src.match solver_greedy/data/token_pair-1-1-1.json token-pair token0 token1
 ```

 ## Validating results